Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Related Work

 \subsection{Eigenvalue Methods}

 Eigenvalue analysis has guided machine learning since classical PCA~\cite{hotelling1933analysis}.
 Its view of covariance spectra also influenced kernel PCA, spectral clustering, and diffusion maps \cite{mackiewicz1993principal,scholkopf1997kernel,von2007tutorial,lafon2004diffusion}.
 Recent works use spectral information to improve robustness.
-CaRoT \cite{oh2024towards} steers parameter updates using Hessian eigenvalues, and Eigen-SAM \cite{luo2024explicit} discourages sharp directions to find flatter minima.
+CaRoT \cite{oh2024towards} encourages a larger smallest singular value of the ID input covariance matrix, and Eigen-SAM \cite{luo2024explicit} discourages sharp directions to find flatter minima.
 We extend this spectral line to data valuation.
-By linking covariance eigenvalues to OOD generalization error and using perturbation theory to approximate each sample’s spectral influence, our method, EV provides a scalable valuation approach aware of domain shift.
+By linking covariance eigenvalues to OOD generalization error and using perturbation theory to approximate each sample’s spectral influence, our method EV provides a scalable valuation approach aware of domain shift.